1. Home

 Here, you'll find archived materials and a list of past events held as part of the Queens Bus Network Redesign process.

-This summer, the Queens Bus Network Redesign (QBNR) team partnered with the MTA’s MetroCard Mobile Sales team at 15 locations for pop-up events and hosted five outdoor outreach events to continue to meet with and hear from Queens bus customers.
+The QBNR team partnered with the MTA’s MetroCard Mobile Sales team at 15 locations for pop-up events and hosted five outdoor outreach events to meet with and hear from Queens bus customers.

 Outdoor Outreach Events